zaitsev85/message-from-space/source/radio-transmission-recording.rst

 Probably the symbols on the left represent numbers and the number of elements on the right is the unary representation of this number.

-Symbols on the left look like a binary encoding that should work for numbers 1..15 (picture erroneously says 8):
+Symbols on the left look like a binary encoding that should work for numbers 1..15.
+Picture says 8, because we have hard data only up to 8:

 .. image:: numbers-encoding.png
    :width: 536px